alexiosg/RcppBessel/README.md

 # RcppBessel

-The `RcppBessel` package exports headers for the Bessel functions found in the `Bessel` package of Maechler by wrapping the functions in the C code (translated and cleaned up from Amos' original FORTRAN code by Maechler) into C++.
+The `RcppBessel` package exports an Rcpp interface for the Bessel functions found in the `Bessel` package of Maechler by wrapping the functions in the C code (translated and cleaned up from Amos' original FORTRAN code by Maechler) into C++.
 Not all functionality is exposed, in order to keep things simple, but may be expanded